neverbehind/the-accomplishment-system/the-system/daily-routine/README.md

 To be successful with the system, there is a daily routine that you have to make a habit.

-Each day, you need to get you commitment list ready based on yesterday's list, any dreams and goals that you are working on, and any other commitments that you have made (i.e.
+Each day, you need to get your commitment list ready based on yesterday's list, any dreams and goals that you are working on, and any other commitments that you have made (i.e.
 Family, Work, School, etc)